niilante/NeuIPS-Accra/index.md

 ## Welcome to NeuIPS Accra
 NeuIPS Accra is a group for all people from walks of life who have interest in making meaningful impact to the Accra and the world at large

+The target population are both males and females, techies are also welcomed and to wrap up, anyone with interest is also welcomed

+The events will basically be about artificial intelligence, machine learning, software engineering and many more

 ### Event Updates